 OB/GYN Interest Group

-The OB/GYN Interest Group offers students the opportunity to explore and appreciate the field of Obstetrics and Gynecology.
+The purpose of the OB/GYN Interest Group is to offer students the opportunity to explore and appreciate the field of Obstetrics and Gynecology.
 We aim to provide medical students, at any stage of training, with exposure to this field while also allowing for the chance to meet physicians in general OB/GYN and its subspecialties.
-Events include a faculty-student dinner, discussions with physicians and residents to gain perspective on the various aspects of this exciting field, networking to allow for mentorship and research opportunities, and other special events including a film screening.
-Events can be tailored based on group interest, and new ideas are certainly welcome!
+Events throughout the year will include a faculty-student dinner, shadowing and research opportunities, and more!

 Ophthalmology Student Interest Group

 Our organization accomplishes this by promoting interaction between faculty and students and augmenting their knowledge about ophthalmology.
 Our goal is to help students gain exposure to and mentorship in ophthalmology before the fourth-year elective.